Falmouth police officer retires after logging four decades of service

 Hamilton noted that training to address interactions with those with mental health issues has come to the forefront in the last 10 years, and Falmouth PD has utilized online training during the pandemic.

-Hamilton declined to comment when asked how the position has changed in light of recent events such as the Black Lives Matter movement, saying he felt it’s become politicized.
+Hamilton declined to comment when asked how the position has changed in light of recent events such as the Black Lives Matter movement.

 When asked about his favorite part of the job, he said it was the relationships he built with members of the community.